Agjava/Adam-AI/README.md

-# Adam
+# Adam AI - Your Personal AI Assistant

-A modern Next.js application with a beautiful UI for interacting with the Adam AI assistant.
+This is a Next.js web application that serves as the frontend for "Adam AI," a personal AI assistant designed to enhance productivity through intelligent task management, smart automation, and context-aware assistance.

 Devpost link - https://devpost.com/software/adam-y0g7d2